maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 WebGPU is the successor to WebGL and combines multiple Graphics APIs into one, standardized API.
 It is said, that WebGPU's API is a mixture of Apple's Metal API and parts of the Vulkan API, but a lot more easier to work with.

 Most WebGPU implementations come with multiple rendering backends, such as D3D12, Vulkan, Metal and OpenGL.
-Depending on the user's setup, one of these backends get used, preferably the fastest one.
-The commands sent to WebGPU then get translated into the active rendering backend.
+Depending on the user's setup, one of these backends get used, preferably the fastest one with the most reliability for the platform.
+The commands sent to WebGPU then get translated into one of these backends.

 ## Upfront